 Being a small village, Apple Creek does not have a public transit system used by locals to get to and from work.

-The per capita income in Apple Creek in 2010 was $22,908, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $91,632 for a family of four.
+The per capita income in Apple Creek in 2018 was $24,104, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $96,416 for a family of four.
 However, Apple Creek contains both very wealthy and poor people as well.

 The people who call Apple Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Apple Creek include Irish, English, Swiss, and French .
+Important ancestries of people in Apple Creek include German, Irish, English, French, and Hungarian.

 The most common language spoken in Apple Creek is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include German/Yiddish and Spanish.